-We love that iOS 12 includes a new Face ID feature called Alternate Appearance!
+We love that iOS and iPadOS include a Face ID feature called Alternate Appearance!
 Testing this setting out allows you to create multiple Face IDs, either for yourself (like one with and one without glasses) or even for two different people!

 - 1 One Device, Many Users

 - 2 How-To Add Multiple Users to Face ID

 - 3 What about syncing Face ID between devices?

 One Device, Many Users

 If you share your iDevice with others, authenticating can be a big pain especially for folks with devices that support Face ID.

 We Love Touch ID For Supporting Multiple People

 Back in the days of using a fingerprint scanner, Apple made it possible to register multiple fingerprints.
 It’s one of the biggest reasons our family loves Touch ID.